codefellows/seattle-code-301n24/class-02/lectureNotes.md

 # Lecture Notes from Monday 12/13/2021
+All times listed below are for Pacific Standard Time zone.

 ## Warm Up 6:30-6:45pm
 - Let's look at some HTML and CSS and predict what we think will happen.